Posandu/tronic247/posts/simple-material-design-css-animation/index.md

 updated: '2024-06-13'
 ---

-Do you have heard of material design?
-It's the most popular design language in the world.
+Material design is one of the most popular design languages in the world.
 In this tutorial, we will learn how to make a simple CSS animation following material design animation guidelines.
 So, let's get started!

-## Contents

 ## Preparing the HTML